Tee Martin's 13-Year-Old Son Kaden Gets Scholarship Offer from Lane Kiffin, FAU

 According to Feldman, the younger Martin also has a burgeoning baseball career.
 He described Kaden as "a promising pitcher in baseball whose fastball has been clocked in the 80s."

-Targeting a middle schooler is certainly a bold move for Kiffin, especially considering there's a chance he won't even be at FAU long enough to see Kaden join the Owls.
+Targeting a seventh-grader is a bold move for Kiffin, especially since there's a chance he won't be at FAU long enough to see Kaden join the Owls.
 Kiffin's USC stint was the longest of his head coaching career, and he didn't even last four full seasons.

 Beyond any questions about Kiffin's long-term future in Boca Raton, Florida, there's also the risk inherent in offering a scholarship to a player who's yet to play a down of football at the high school level.